 The Coronavirus Job Retention Scheme (JRS)

-- The new legislation introduces the concept of ‘furlough’ into the UK.
+- The new legislation, which are regulations under the Coronavirus Act 2020, introduces the concept of ‘furlough’ into the UK.
 It is a US term and involves the employer putting the employee on a specific period of paid leave.
 The contract of employment continues, and the employee is paid, but is not required to attend work or provide work while the furlough continues.
-It does not apply where workers have had their hours of work reduced.
+It cannot be used at the moment where workers have had their hours of work reduced rather not being required to work at all.

-- The furlough scheme went live on 20 April, and at the time of writing was operating well.
-It will remain effective until 30 June 2020, subject to any extension.
+- The furlough scheme went live on 20 April and, at the time of writing, was operating well with a very large take-up.
+It will remain effective until 31 July 2020, at which point it will be modified.

-- It applies where a person is paid through PAYE and the employer notified HMRC of a real time information (RTI) payment in respect of them on or before 19 March 2020.
+- It applies where a person is paid through PAYE and the employer notified HMRC of an RTI payment in respect of them on or before 19 March 2020.

 - It applies to all UK employers, regardless of business type or size, as long as they have a UK bank account and operate a UK payroll as of 28 February 2020.